city-of-saint-louis/gis-asset-manager-ui/README.md

 ### Custom Elements

-There are 5 custom elements in the GIS Asset Chooser Module.
+There are 5 custom elements in GIS Asset Manager UI.
 The module is configured by passing property values to AssetChooserContainer, AssetChooserMapLayer, and AssetChooserSketchableMapLayer.
 The other two custom elements, AssetChooserMapLayerDataDisplay and AssetChooserModeToggle, are used internally by the module.

 1. [AssetChooserContainer](#assetchoosercontainer)
 2. [AssetChooserMapLayer](#assetchoosermaplayer)